VNKaiSer/VNKaiSer/README.md

 - ***Full Name***: Kaiser Võ

-- ***Email***: tandatvok16@gmail.com
+- ***Email***: votandat.dev@gmail.com

 <!-- Giới thiệu -->
 ### :triumph: Summary
-Hello, I am a Full Stack Developer with a passion for both frontend and backend development.
-As a frontend developer, I have just started my career, and I am currently learning and researching about HTML, CSS, JavaScript, and popular frameworks such as ReactJS, NextJS and UI libraries.
-I am dedicated to honing my skills in creating captivating and user-friendly interfaces.
+# Full Stack Developer

+Hello, I am a **Full Stack Developer** with expertise in both mobile and web development.

+## Mobile Development
+I specialize in **Flutter**, crafting smooth, responsive, and visually appealing mobile applications.
+I am dedicated to improving my skills in building engaging user interfaces and delivering seamless user experiences.

+## Web Development
+On the frontend, I have experience working with modern web technologies, including **Vue.js, Next.js, and React.js**, to build dynamic, interactive, and user-friendly web applications.

-On the backend side, I am proficient in languages such as PHP, C#, Java, and I am familiar with server-side technologies like NestJs, ASP.NET and Laravel.
-I have experience working with databases, such as MySQL and MongoDB, MSSQL, and enjoy building robust and efficient server-side functionalities.
+On the backend, I am proficient in **Golang, NestJS, and Node.js**, developing efficient, scalable, and high-performance server-side functionalities.
+I have experience working with databases like **PostgreSQL** and **MongoDB**, as well as integrating APIs and optimizing backend systems.

+## My Passion
-I believe that my passion for programming, both frontend and backend, fuels my desire to continuously improve and find innovative solutions to challenges.
-I am eager to gain practical experience by participating in real projects and applying my knowledge to deliver exceptional web applications.
+My passion for both mobile and web development drives me to continuously learn, refine my skills, and find innovative solutions to challenges.
+I am eager to collaborate on real-world projects and apply my expertise to build high-quality applications.

-With a commitment to learning, dedication, and creativity, I am determined to contribute my best efforts to achieve project goals and to grow into a versatile and skilled Full Stack Web Developer.
+With a strong commitment to learning, dedication, and creativity, I strive to contribute my best efforts to project success and grow as a versatile and skilled **Full Stack Developer**.

+**Thank you for your time!**

 <!-- các kỹ năng -->
 ### :seedling: Technical Skills